billyua/doc-pilot/pages/cxs/grouping-data.md

 * **Auto-detected language.** Group data by languages automatically detected by Clarabridge (if language auto-detection is enabled for a project).

 * **Processed language.** Group data by languages in which feedback was actually processed.
-Languages not supported by Clarabridge are marked as OTHER.
+Languages not supported by Clarabridge language detection are marked as OTHER.
 For a list of languages supported by Clarabridge refer to [Supported Languages][supported-languages].

 ## Time

 The **Time** stack lets you group data by date and time.

-First, you need to select a time attribute—**Document Date** is generally your go-to date, but other types of dates may be available in your feedback.
-Then, choose a time scale (year, quarter, month etc.)
+First, you need to select a time attribute---**Document Date** is generally your go-to date, but other types of dates may be available in your feedback.
+Then, choose the periods you want to see (years, quarters, months etc.)

 ## Attributes